If you’re looking for information to help you build muscle, you’ve come to the right place.

 If your goal is to develop more muscle mass and get stronger, pay attention to the following:

-The emphasis of this article is on nutritional considerations for muscle hypertrophy, so I will limit the discussion of resistance training here, and instead focus on the importance of dietary protein, as well as the impact of adequate calories, carbohydrates and creatine/Ipamorelin supplementation, since those are major factors that support muscle growth.
+The emphasis of this article is on nutritional considerations for muscle hypertrophy, so I'll limit the discussion of resistance training here, and instead focus on the importance of dietary protein, as well as the impact of adequate calories, carbohydrates and creatine supplementation, because those are major factors that support muscle growth.

 With regards to total amount of protein, the recommendation of 1.7 to 1.8 grams of protein per kilogram of body weight per day, appears to apply fairly accurately to women.3,4 Some people feel that more protein than this is even more effective, but researchers have shown that the muscle-building effect tops out at 2.0 grams of protein per kilogram per day.7 The benefits of a higher intake of dietary protein extend beyond muscle hypertrophy:

 Research has suggested that there is a ceiling for how much muscle protein can be synthesized per gram of protein eaten per meal — termed the “muscle full effect.”8 Researchers found that 20 to 30 grams of protein in a meal is all the body can use to stimulate protein synthesis.8

 However, as noted by Philips et al, 20154, these dose-response studies have been limited to lower-body resistance exercises, thus it remains unknown whether or not the absolute dose of protein required to maximally stimulate hypertrophy following upper and lower body exercises is greater than 20 to 30 grams (in other words: research isn’t perfect and does not represent every person in the population, so this “limit” per meal may not be factual).